HomeArticlesComparisonMutual Funds vs Fixed Deposit

 DICGC Insurance: The Unique Safety Net

-If you have more than ₹5 lakh to park, spread it across multiple banks rather than concentrating in one.
+If you have more than ₹5 lakh to park, spread it across multiple banks rather than concentrating it in one.
 Each bank provides a separate ₹5 lakh insurance cover.

 Tax-Saving FDs Under Section 80C